Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

-With these notations at hand we can characterize the equilibrium strategy as follows: if a player $i$ is in its installation region, and $j$ is not, then $i$ makes an installation $I^i=F^{-1}_i(x,y_j)_i-y_i$, pushing the initial state of the system to the boundary of $\mathbb{W}^i$ (therefore $\mathbb{W}^i\cap \mathbb{W}^j$) in the direction $x, \, y_j$ constants.
-If $i$ and $j$ are both in their installation region, they both make an installation $I=F^{-1}(x)-y$, pushing the state on the boundary of $\mathbb{W}^i\cap \mathbb{W}^j$.
-Therefore, recalling \eqref{eq:profit_onestep2} we have
+With these notations at hand, we can characterize the equilibrium strategy as follows: if {Player $1$} is in its installation region and {Player $2$} is not, then Player $1$ makes an installation of {size $I^1={F}^{-1}_{y_2}(x)-y_1$}, pushing the initial state of the system to the boundary of $\mathbb{W}^1$ (therefore of $\mathbb{W}^1\cap \mathbb{W}^2$), constant in the direction $(x, \, y_2)$. {The strategies are symmetric when Player 2 is in its installation region and Player 1 is not}.
+If {Players $1$ and $2$} are both in their installation region, they both make an installation $I={F}^{-1}(x)-y$, again pushing the state on the boundary of {$\mathbb{W}^1\cap \mathbb{W}^2$.
+Note that both players reach the level ${F}^{-1}(x)$ after a joint installation.} {To sum up: